backstagephp/laravel-translations/README.md

 php artisan translations:lang en English

 php artisan translations:lang fr French
 ```

+The command can also be used without in-command-line parameters

 ### Scan for translations

-If you want to scan for translations inside you're Laravel application use the following command:
+To scan for translations within your Laravel application, use the following command:
 ```bash
 php artisan translations:scan
 ```

 ### Translate scanned translations

-If you want to translate the scanned translations use the following command:
+To translate the scanned translations, use the following command:
 ```bash
 php artisan translations:translate-keys
                             {--all : Translate imports for all languages}